Full Accessibility Plan for 2026-2029 – Printable Version (PDF)

 Barriers

-- Physical access to certain facilities are limited increasing safety risks and reducing employment opportunities.
+• Physical access to certain facilities are limited, increasing security and reducing access to commercial and employment opportunities.

 Lead Function